dennis-io/ptLock/README.md

 ### 😊 Contribution

 We welcome all contributions!
 If you find a bug 🐛 or want to propose a new feature, please open an issue on the GitHub repository.

+## 📦 Distribution and Installation

+### Using `pip` and `setup.py`

+To install ptLock using `pip`, follow these steps:

+1. Clone the ptLock repository with the following command: `git clone https://github.com/neutronsec/ptLock.git`
+2. Navigate to the ptLock directory: `cd ptLock/`
+3. Install ptLock and its dependencies by running: `pip install .`

+### 📄 License

+This project is licensed under the terms of the [LICENSE](LICENSE) file.

 ---